Kylecon15/Numerical_Methods_Algorithms/README.md

 #### False Position
 * Locates the root of the function by using the false position formula
 #### LU Factorization
+* Determines the LU Factorization of a square matrix by using partial pivoting and decomposition to find the lower and upper triangular matrices
 #### Prime #'s

 #### Simpsons Method